webuhu/elixir_nix_example/README.md

 ## Development

-> For convenience an [alias configuration](#aliases) exists for most of the following shell commands.
+> For convenience an [alias configuration](#aliases) exists for some of the following shell commands.

 ### Environment